LANDR Mobile App

 The process

 The team moved at a fast iteration pace, allowing me to test designs quickly and catch issues early.
-This agility was key to refining our solutions.
-Once we were confident, we put the app to the test with a closed Beta release.
+This agility was key to refining the user experience.
+Once the stakeholders were confident, we put the app to the test with a closed Beta release to collect real user feedback.

 Collage of LANDR mobile app playlist screens, including user profiles, audio player with soundwave visualizations, chat conversations, file library, and streaming stats (2.1K streams, 22 downloads).